- Competitive odds overal

 Football is of course a hugely popular market in the UK and William Hill are no slouch in this area.
 There are over 120 leagues provided from around the world, while domestic coverage goes down to regional divisions and youth leagues.
 The navigation for the football section is made easy through a nice design, as the user can search via in-play, highlights, daily fixtures, all competitions, A-Z team listings and specials.
 The bookie is also particularly strong when it comes to horse racing, with a market selection that rivals any other operator.
 There’s comprehensive all-round market coverage here and you’ll almost certainly find what you’re looking for, though the total number of markets is slightly less than some operators.

 The number of betting options is also impressive, though the bookie is inconsistent in this area.
 For example, there are generally fewer betting options for tennis matches, whether major or minor fixtures.
 On the whole though, the betting options are extremely large.
-Football for example is well served, where even smaller more obscure fixtures often have more betting options than even at bet365.
+Football for example is well served, where even smaller more obscure fixtures often have loads of betting options.
 Premier League games have around 250 betting options, which is the strongest showing among all the operators reviewed.
 The bookie achieves this by offering all kinds of variations and customisations of betting types.
 Match result betting, for example, can be combined with the number of goals scored in the match.
 Along with the variations of bets, there’s all the usual you’d expect from a leading online bookie.
 Betting options in football for example are grouped by goals, specials, corners and scorers, goal time, cards, 5 minutes and other markets.
 The 5 minute markets are something you don’t find everywhere, especially in such abundance.
 There are also 5 minute markets for corners, goals, penalties and cards, which is a nice touch.
 Another interesting bet type offered by the bookie is the performance market, where a team is given points for aspects of their performance and a punter can bet on over/under the number of points received.

 |The Most Popular Markets at William Hill|